nessshon/ton-subdomain/scripts/README.md

-# Managing .ton Subdomains Guide
+# Managing .ton and .t.me Subdomains Guide

 In this guide, we will write code to manage `.ton` and `.t.me` subdomains, deploy a smart contract for subdomain management, set it as the main controller for subdomains, and create a subdomain record while binding it to a wallet address.